Qlik-PE/Qlik-CosmosDB-SQLAPI-REST/README.md

 There are a number of connectivity methods validated with Qlik Partner
 Engineering:

-A) SQL API using REST Connector in Qlik Sense and QlikView
+1. SQL API using REST Connector in Qlik Sense and QlikView
-A) MongoDB API using the Qlik Sense MongoDB Connector (Beta currently,
+2. MongoDB API using the Qlik Sense MongoDB Connector (Beta currently, Oct 2018)
-    Oct 2018)
-A) MongoDB API using the ODBC connector\*
+3. MongoDB API using the ODBC connector\*
-A) Mongo DB API using the gRPC connector for Qlik Core
+4. Mongo DB API using the gRPC connector for Qlik Core

 The focus of this document is the details of connecting to the SQL API via the REST Connector.